irislib/faq/README.md

 ## Using Iris

 ### Audio player
-Notes can play audio such as mp3-files if your OS or browser supporst it.
+Notes can play audio such as mp3-files if your OS or browser support it.

 ### Backups and Restore